Davies Gilbert: Biography

 He died in Eastbourne in Sussex on Christmas Eve 1839.

 Marriage and family

 On 18 April 1808 he married Mary Ann Gilbert, and in 1816 he took his wife's surname, Gilbert, to perpetuate it.
 This enabled the couple to inherit the extensive property in Sussex of her uncle, Thomas Gilbert, who had no male heir.

 Three daughters and a son survived him.
 Their son, John Davies Gilbert (5 December 1811 – 16 April 1854) was elected a Fellow of the Royal Society in April 1834 but does not seem to have published any scientific work.
-Their eldest daughter, Catherine, married John Samuel Enys (b.
-1796) on 17 April 1834.
+Their eldest daughter, Catherine, married John Samuel Enys (born 1796) on 17 April 1834.
 She was the mother of the notable New Zealand naturalist, John Enys (11 October 1837 – 7 November 1912).
 Their second daughter, Annie, married Rev. Henry Owen, rector of Heveningham, Suffolk on 4 December 1851.
 The other daughters were Mary Susannah and Hester Elizabeth.